Rental Car Tips For Banff You SHOULD Know

 However, most visitors enjoy the freedom of having a car to explore the Rockies.
 It allows them to visit popular sites outside peak hours, explore freely, pick quiet trails, and drive the Icefields Parkway on their schedule.
 Tour operator costs can also increase quickly if you’re a family or group.
 We could not imagine life without a car here, but we also do not live in the town center and frequent hikes far from the well-trodden.

-We chose to rent a car for our first trip to Banff.
-We were on a Canadian ski trip, and our travel plans took us out of the Canadian Rockies on a Powder Highway road trip.
-Traveling without a vehicle would have been difficult for an extended trip.
+We rented a car for our first trip to Banff.
+We were on a Powder Highway road trip and it would have been impossible without transport.
 It was a great decision, allowing us to visit the destinations independently.
 However, a trip to Banff, particularly in winter, is possible without a vehicle.

-If you plan to ski around Banff, the three local ski resorts run free shuttles from the town center.
-Plus, driving winter roads in Canada can be treacherous during snow storms.
-However, if your plans are not centered around skiing in the winter, you’ll find very limited options for public transit and tours.
+If you plan to ski in Banff, the three local ski resorts run free shuttles from the town center.
+Plus, driving winter roads in Canada can be treacherous during snowstorms.
+However, if your plans are not skiing in the winter, you’ll find very limited options for public transit and tours.
 So, for most trips, we recommend that visitors rent a car to visit Banff.

 Car Rental at the Calgary Airport